osg-htc/technology/docs/software/koji-workflow.md

 you@host$ osg-koji list-permissions --mine
 ```
 You should see a list of your permissions if successful, or an error message if unsuccessful.

+!!! note
+    If you see the error `SSL: EE_KEY_TOO_SMALL`, OpenSSL may be rejecting your proxy because it is too short.
+    Be sure to request at least 2048 bits by passing `-bits 2048` to `grid-proxy-init` or `voms-proxy-init`.
+    You can check the key length by examining your proxy:

+        :::console
+        you@host$ openssl x509 -in /tmp/x509up_u$(id -u) -noout -text

+    and looking at the "Subject Public Key Info" which might look like

+        Subject Public Key Info:
+            Public Key Algorithm: rsaEncryption
+                RSA Public-Key: (2048 bit)

 Using Koji